AWS Cost Anomaly Detection: Proactive Cost Management That Saves 30%

 Next Steps

-- Enable AWS Cost Anomaly Detection in your AWS account and configure basic monitoring
+- Enable Cost Anomaly Detection in your AWS account and configure monitors for your top-spend services